Running an awareness stand for your group

 - things to remember on the day itself.

 If this is your first time running an event you may decide to keep it as simple as possible.
 You might also like to think about taking part in a larger event where others are making most of the arrangements, and all you have to do is turn up with your display.

 As your group gets more confident you may decide to do something on your own.
 Whatever you choose to do you just have to choose what is right for the group.

 The first thing to do is work out when you want to hold the awareness event.

 Discuss within your group who would be willing to help out on the stand and which days are best for people to ensure that you have as many people helping out on the day as possible.

 However sometimes you may have not much choice about the date.
 It may be the date is set as it’s a larger event, or it may be that the venue only has certain dates available.
 It’s up to you whether you fit in with dates that are given to you.
 Remember if the date doesn’t work for you – you don’t have to do it.

 Choosing a venue

-Your aim is to reach people who haven’t heard of your group or the British Lung Foundation.
+Your aim is to reach people who haven’t heard of your group or Asthma + Lung UK.

 The most effective places to hold awareness stands are areas with a lot of people passing through such as shopping centres/precincts and supermarkets, or places where you know people with a lung condition are likely to be such as GP surgery, health centre or outpatients department.